Traditional Medicines and OTC Products

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?

-In Chile, Traditional Herbal Medicines shall be understood as those constituted by plants or parts of plants, fresh or dried, whole or crushed, packaged and labeled by hand and labeled with the commonly used name in the field of Chilean cultural traditions, which have been recognized in the respective technical rule approved by Supreme Decree of the Ministry.
+In Chile, Traditional Herbal Medicines shall be understood as those constituted by plants or parts of plants, fresh or dried, whole or crushed, packaged and labeled by hand and labeled with the commonly used name in the field of Chilean cultural traditions, which have been recognized in the respective technical rule approved by Supreme Decree of the Ministry of Health.
 These medicines must:

 - Be in a list contained in a technical rule approved by Supreme Decree of the Ministry, issued in use of their legal technical regulatory powers, which will indicate the denomination, therapeutic properties and uses of each of them, should be used as auxiliaries symptomatic.